Jean Nicolet

-Jean Nicolet (Nicollet), Sieur de Belleborne (/fr/; 1598 – 29 October 1642) was a French coureur des bois noted for exploring Lake Michigan, Mackinac Island, Green Bay, and being the first European to set foot in what is now the U.S. state of Wisconsin.
+Jean Nicolet (Nicollet), Sieur de Belleborne (/fr/; 1598 – 29 October 1642) was a French coureur des bois noted for discovering Lake Michigan, Mackinac Island, Green Bay, and being the first European to set foot in what is now the U.S. state of Wisconsin.

 Early life

 Nicolet (Nicollet) was born in Cherbourg, France, in the late 1590s, the son of Thomas Nicollet, who was "messenger ordinary of the King between Paris and Cherbourg", and Marguerite de Lamer.
 They were members of the Roman Catholic Church.
-He was a known friend of Samuel de Champlain and Étienne Brule, and was attracted to Canada to participate in Champlain's plan to train young French men as explorers and traders by having them live among Native Americans, at a time when the French were setting up fur trading under the Compagnie des Marchands.
+He was a known friend of Samuel de Champlain and Étienne Brule and was attracted to Canada to participate in Champlain's plan to train young French men as explorers and traders by having them live among Native Americans at a time when the French were setting up fur trading under the Compagnie des Marchands.

 Arrival at Quebec

 In 1618, Nicolet immigrated to Quebec as a clerk to train as an interpreter for the Compagnie des Marchands, a trading monopoly owned by members of the French aristocracy.
-As an employee, Jean Nicolet was a faithful supporter of the Ancien Régime.
+As an employee, Nicolet was a faithful supporter of the Ancien Régime.

 To learn the language of the First Nations, Nicolet was sent to live with the Algonquins on an island, a friendly settlement located along the important Ottawa River fur trade route.
 Upon his return to Quebec in 1620, he was assigned to live among the Odawa and Algonquin people in the Lake Nipissing region.
 During his nine-year stay, he ran a store and traded with the native peoples in the area.

 He had a relationship with a Nipissing woman, and they had a daughter, whom he named Euphrosine-Madeleine Nicolet.
-When Nicolet returned to Quebec, he brought his daughter Euphrosine with him to educate her among the French.
-On July 19, 1629, when Quebec fell to the Kirke brothers who took control for England, Jean Nicolet fled to the safety of the Huron country.
+When Nicolet returned to Quebec, he brought his daughter with him to educate her among the French.
+On July 19, 1629, when Quebec fell to the Kirke brothers who took control for England, Nicolet fled to the safety of the Huron country.
 He worked from there against English interests until the French were restored to power.
-After Canada was restored to France he married Marguerite Couillard.
-Marguerite, the daughter of leading Quebec settler Guillaume Couillard and his wife Marie-Guillemette Hébert, was also the goddaughter of Champlain.
+After Canada was restored to France he married Marguerite Couillard, the daughter of leading Quebec settler Guillaume Couillard and Marie-Guillemette Hébert, also the goddaughter of Champlain.
 The couple were residents of Trois-Rivières in later life, where they raised children.